Sumjains/Book-Library/README.md

 1. Clone the repository:
    git clone https://github.com/Sumjains/Book-Library.git

+2. Open MySQL workbench application: (Setting up database) Execute all the scripts from "Book Library Project/01-starter-files/Scripts" path folder.

+3. Open an IDE to run Spring boot application:
+   Select this path "Book Library Project/02-backend/spring-boot-library/spring-boot-library" as your root directory.
+   Open application.properties file from the same, and provide the Client ID and Issuer ID from your Okta developer account.
+   Build and Run the application.
+Our back end server is ON!

+ 4. Navigate to "Book Library Project/03-frontend/react-library/src/lib/oktaConfig.ts" from an IDE or notepad++ to configure Okta       application server for the front-end of the application. change {issuer Id} with your okta issuer ID. change {client ID} with your okta application client ID.
+We are all set!

-2. Navigate to the project directory: cd Book-Library
+5. Navigate to the project directory in cmd:
+   Book Library Project/03-frontend/react-library

-3. Run the project:
+6. Run the project:
    npm start

-4. Access the project in your web browser at `http://localhost:3000`.
+7. Access the project in your web browser at `http://localhost:3000`.

 ## Technologies Used